FredrikAndersson-MU24/Java-Spring-JPA-exam/README.md

 ## Getting started

+### Preparing the MySQL database
+Create a MySQL database, for example message_board.

 ### Setting up environmental variables
 Set up environmental variables for your database:
 MYSQL_URL - URL to the database.
 For example jdbc:mysql://localhost:3306/message_board
 MYSQL_USERNAME - Your server username
 MYSQL_PASSWORD - Your server password

-Run the Java-application to let the application create neccessary tables.
+Run the Java-application.
+It creates the neccessary tables and mock data is preloaded using data.sql.

-### Preparing the MySQL database
-(This is optional but preloads the database with some data to have something to start working with)
-Running the SQL-script in MySQL Workbench to preload mock data.
 ---

 ## Interacting with the API